 Will you have the nerve to enter the Star Chamber - the most haunted room in the house?

 Discover Manchester Walk

-It's always good to wander around historic streets with your loved one, and you can be guided round Manchester by a knowledgeable expert from Manchester Guided Tours, on the Discover Manchester Walk.
+It's always good to wander around historic streets with your loved one, and you can be guided around Manchester by a knowledgeable expert from Manchester Guided Tours, on the Discover Manchester Walk.

 Meeting at the Manchester Central Library, your guide will show you round the major landmarks of the city, such as the Grade 1 listed Town Hall and the Royal Exchange Theatre.

-Alternatively you can take your own tour round the canal centre of Manchester - Castlefield.
+Alternatively, you can take your own tour around the canal centre of Manchester - Castlefield.
 You can take a leisurely walk together by the canal, and call in at one of the lively pubs and restaurants, especially in the summer when there is live music on the canal-side.

 It's well worth the trip to Heaton Park, to show your loved one all the romance of the biggest municipal park in Europe!

 There's a lovely lake for a romantic boating experience, an animal farm with lots of cute animals to admire, and beautiful countryside and open landscapes to wander through hand in hand.